HoiJean/djangoforbeginners-book/manuscript/ch3.md

+# Chapter 3: Simple app

 In this chapter we'll build **and deploy** a _simple_ app that has a homepage and an about page.
 We'll also learn about Django's class-based views and templates which are the building blocks for the more complex web applications built later on in the book.

-Complete source code can be <a href="https://github.com/wsvincent/djangoforbeginners/tree/master/ch3-simple-app" target="\_blank">found on Github</a>.

 ## Setup

-As in [Chapter 2: Hello World app]({{ site.baseurl }}{% post_url book/2010-01-01-hello-world %}), our initial setup
-involves the following steps:
+As in **Chapter 2: Hello World app**, our initial setup involves the following steps:

 * create a new directory for our code